matthiasboeker/SNN-Hawkes-Process/README.md

 # SNN-Hawkes-Process

 ## Overview
-This repository contains Python scripts for implementing and analyzing a Spiking Neural Network (SNN) integrated with a Hawkes Process model.
-The primary focus is on predicting spike trains, analyzing neural interactions, and optimizing neural network parameters.
+This repository contains implementation of Spiking Neural Network (SNN) with leaky integrate-and-fire (LIF) neurons.
+The SNN is optimised using an evolutionary algorithm.
+The connectivity of the SNN is modelled with Hawkes processes.
+The Hawkes processes are fitted using MCMC.
+The primary focus is train SNN and analyzing its neural interactions.
+The repo provides a toy example of classifying between a sine and cosine function.
+The spike trains of the SNN are stored and Hawkes processes model the interactions between those.
+As results we get a neural interaction matrix alpha as heatmap.

 ## Contents
-1. `modelling_with_hawkles.py` - Contains the `HawkesProcessModel__` class used for modelling the Hawkes process in a neural network.
+1. `hawkes_model.py` - Contains the `HawkesProcessModel` class used for modelling the Hawkes process in a neural network.
-2. `main.py` - The main script that loads spike train data, initializes the Hawkes process model, computes log-likelihoods, and saves parameter matrices.
-It also generates heatmaps of alpha parameters for correct and wrong predictions.
-3. `neural_network_training.py` - Implements a neural network using leaky integrate-and-fire (LIF) neurons and optimizes it using an evolutionary algorithm (CMA-ES).
+2. `spiking_network.py` - Contains a neural network using leaky integrate-and-fire (LIF) neurons.
-4. `hawkes_process_models.py` - Defines several variations of the Hawkes Process model (`HawkesProcessModel`, `HawkesProcessModel_`, `HawkesProcessModelSGD`, `HawkesProcessModel__`) for different analytical and optimization approaches.
+3. `train_snn.py` - Trains the SNN based on an evolutionary algorithm (CMA-ES) and generates spike trains.
+4. `fit_hawkes_process.py` Fits Hawkes processes to the spike trains and derives the alpha interactions matrix between the neurons.
+5. `plot_alpha_heatmaps.py` Plots the interactions matrix as heatmap to visualise the relationships among neurons.

 ## Installation
 To run these scripts, you need to have Python installed along with the following libraries: